kaynhelga9/64-bit-Ninja/README.md

 ## Details:
-	RAR file: contains the Executable version of the game plus the libraries needed to operate. game.py: the original Python script i wrote. icon.ico and icon.png: optional icons
+	RAR file: contains the Executable version of the game plus the libraries needed to operate. game.py: the original Python script i wrote. setup.py: Python setup script for cx_Freeze to build. icon.ico and icon.png: optional icons
 	idle1.png: image of ninja in-game.